 ANZCO’s GALA NextGen Organ Concerts give audiences the chance to hear tomorrow’s leaders today and give young organists the chance to perform on some of Australia’s finest pipe organs.
 Every NextGen Organ Concert features a variety of young organists performing an extensive range of repertoire.

-For more details about the next GALA NextGen Organ Concert in 2019, see the poster below:
+For more details about the next GALA NextGen Organ Concerts in 2020, see the posters below:

 Please contact Christopher Cook, Director of Development, for further information about the NextGen Organ Concerts.

 These concerts are a priceless opportunity for younger performers to experience others’ playing and to gain vital experience in performance themselves.

 NextGen Organ Concerts also provide the audiences with the joy of hearing a new generation of musicians, and of being able to facilitate and encourage them in this wonderful pursuit.

 As well as providing invaluable performance opportunities for the young organists, whose performances are shown live on screen, ANZCO divides the ticket sales from every NextGen Organ Concert amongst the young organists to provide them with further financial support.
 This is another initiative unique to ANZCO.

 The performers are also visible to everyone in the building live on screen!

 Bring a group of young people, from your family or community, to be introduced to the organ; and as presented by other young musicians!

 We hope to see you at these events soon.